 Your Domain Will Not Be Favored by Search Engines

 Major search engines, such as Google, will judge you by your domain name.
-By nature, even the most well intentioned, free websites don’t stand the tests of time.
+By nature, even the most well-intentioned, free websites don’t stand the tests of time.
 Many are created and, in short order, abandoned.
 If your domain is rubbing elbows with other fly-by-night websites, chances are you won’t score too well in the ‘trust’ and ‘domain authority’ departments, regardless of content quality.
-And since technically your domain name is just a ‘sub-domain’, in most cases, search engines won’t recognize your site as an independent resource for trustworthy information.
+And since technically your domain address is just a ‘sub-domain’, in most cases, search engines won’t recognize your site as an independent resource for trustworthy information.